fusheng1990/CarND-LaneLines-P1/writeup.md

 Fourthly, Transfer the lines to the hough coordinate.
 And separate right and left lines by positive and negative slops.

-Next, I find the line endpoints, then extend the lines by a specific length.
+Next, because the hough lines segments is discontinuity, I extent the lanes and make it clear to see.
+In order to achieve the goal, I find the line endpoints, then extend the lines by a specific length.
 In this way, the dash lines could connect together.

 For the challenge project, there are two problems.